About Julia

 Meet Penny!

+It was love at first sight.
+Within minutes Penny was on my knee purring.
 She didn’t much like the car ride back to mine, but as you can see she quickly made herself at home.

 Their second journey takes them to Elizabethan England, their third to Roman Britain.
 Their fourth to the time of the Aztecs and the fifth to Anglo-Saxon England when it was terrorised by Vikings.
-The sixth to Victorian times..
+The sixth to Victorian times.

 What do you like?

 Pigs and plays- I love the theatre – cats and computers, food, books, wine and gardening.
 My garden is in the picture at the top of the page.
+The flower garden is semi-wild with lots of wild life.
+My vegetable beds are tidier.

 What did you like best as a child?

+Reading – anywhere that I could find peace and quiet.
+I was the youngest of three children.
 We lived in a small house and I liked to find a secret place where no one would disturb me, up a tree or in the churchyard – or on the loo!

 I loved going to the library – to find more books, sometimes twice a day, despite a ferocious librarian who used to turn me away because I went too often.
+Librarians are kinder now and much more fun!
+The grumpy librarian said I couldn’t take books out in the morning and return them in the afternoon, because I couldn’t read them so quickly.
+But I could and did!

 What did you hate most?